Suor/django-cacheops/README.rst

         if query.tables == ['blog_post']:
             return 'blog:'

-**NOTE:** prefix is not used in simple and file cache.
+**NOTE:** Prefix is not used in simple and file cache.
 This might change in future cacheops.

 Custom serialization